Topology-Aware Active Learning on Graphs: Numerical Experiments

-Figure \ref{fig:coreset_100} presents results comparing our method (CC), DAC \cite{chapman_novel_2023}, and a purely random coreset selection on each dataset.
-We report accuracy at each label rate.
-After each method samples 50 (left column) or 100 (right column) points (approximately so for DAC, see Remark \ref{remark:DAC_R}), we switch to exploitative active learning (uncertainty sampling) and report results up to 200 total labels.
-We also summarize our results in Table \ref{tab:coresets}, which also includes timing details demonstrating that our method is faster to run than DAC, in addition to being more accurate.
-For CC, we use a reduction parameter of $r=100$ for MNIST and FashionMNIST and $r=50$ for CIFAR-10.

-We see that our novel CC method significantly outperforms DAC and Random across all three datasets, and leads to faster convergence on downstream AL. For example, our method combined with AL achieves 80\% accuracy on the FashionMNIST dataset with only 200 labels, corresponding to a 0.2\% label rate.
+Figure \ref{fig:coreset_100} shows that our novel CC method significantly outperforms DAC and Random across all three datasets, and leads to faster convergence on downstream AL. For example, our method combined with AL achieves 80\% accuracy on the FashionMNIST dataset with only 200 labels, corresponding to a 0.2\% label rate.
 This is an over 10\% absolute improvement over the other methods.
 On the other datasets, we see convergence of all three methods to approximately the same accuracy with AL, but CC does so with significantly fewer iterations (labels).
+We summarize our coreset results in Table~\ref{tab:coresets}, which includes timing details demonstrating that CC is faster to run than DAC, in addition to being more accurate.

-Figure \ref{fig:coreset_stopping} presents results comparing our CC method with DAC at different values of $r$, where the coreset method stops according to its own stopping condition.
-A good stopping condition should terminate (and hence switch to AL) early enough to be label-efficient but not so early as to miss a portion of the dataset.
+Since the stopping condition of DAC is the crux of the issue outlined in Remark \ref{remark:DAC_R}, we also present results where AL starts \textit{after the coreset method's stopping condition is reached} in Figure \ref{fig:coreset_stopping}.
+Although this means AL may start at different iterations for different methods, it allows for a clear comparison of both methods (and their stopping conditions).
+Specifically, Figure \ref{fig:coreset_stopping} compares CC with DAC (at different values of $R$) where the coreset method ends according to its own stopping condition.
+A good stopping condition should terminate (and hence switch to AL) early enough to be label-efficient but not so early as to leave a portion of the graph unexplored.
 Figure \ref{fig:coreset_stopping} shows that - regardless of whether our method's stopping condition triggers before, during, or after DAC's - our method is more accurate before and during AL across datasets.